5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Enable_Features/GPU_Sonoma.md

 - Open `sys_patch_detect.py` with IDLE, TextEdit, Visual Studio Code or Xcode
 - Under **"# GPU Patch Detection"**, change the following setting from `False` to `True`:
 	- **`self.kepler_gpu = True`**
+ 	- Leave the other option in this section at `False`
  	- Save and close the .py file
 - Back in Finder Double-click on `OpenCore-Patcher-GUI.command` to run the Patcher App.
 - Click on "Post-Install Root Patch".
 The option "Graphics: Nvidia Kepler" should now appear in the list of applicable patches:<br>![KEPLER](https://github.com/5T33Z0/OC-Little-Translated/assets/76865553/56441ba0-73f9-46e0-a4d2-7ae320f2f551)